 Master of Public Health Program

 The goal of the Master of Public Health (M.P.H.) program is to prepare students to be effective public health professionals.
 You will be trained in a variety of disciplines related to the development and provision of public health services; learn to recognize the social, economic, cultural and environmental factors that affect the health of the public; have the knowledge to take a leading role in developing social policies that encourage and foster healthy group and individual behaviors in a community.
 Public health professionals work in a variety of organizations and agencies to contribute to the common aim of promoting and protecting health in human populations.
 Students in the M.P.H. program elect a concentration in one of five areas.
-The areas of concentration include biostatistics, community health, environmental & occupational health sciences, epidemiology, and health management and policy, and maternal and child health.
+The areas of concentration include biostatistics, community health, environmental & occupational health sciences, epidemiology, health management and policy, and maternal and child health.
 You may also select from two joint concentrations of biostatistics and epidemiology or environmental & occupational health sciences and epidemiology.

 Biostatistics: Uses data analysis to determine the cause of disease and to identify health trends in communities by collecting and studying information, forecasting scenarios and making reliable conclusions.